will1410/hopperdietzel/koha_notes/library_contact_sheet.md

 ```

 These are the basics.
 Anything between a ```/* */``` in Javascript or jQuery is a comment, so the first line and the last line are just to help keep track of what this piece of code does in your Koha.
-If you don't comment your code you often run into the quesion "What does this code do?" because you will have it in your system so long you can't remember why you wrote it.
+If you don't comment your code you often run into the quesion "What does this code do?" because you will have it in your system so long you can't remember why you wrote it or what it does.

 And the ```$(document).ready(function () { /*_jquery_goes_here_*/ }); ``` is the piece of code you need to wrap around any jQuery you write to make it work in Koha.